yogeshpowar/blog/_posts/2024-05-04-ElevatePIM.md

 6. Instead of delegating final event responsibilities to individuals, it can be assigned to groups from the very early stages.
-This will help groups engage with XYZ Marathon organization very early on and develop a sense of ownership.
+This will help groups engage with `XYZMarathon` organization very early on and develop a sense of ownership.

 7. Running needs to be promoted in schools to encourage everyone to adopt